dwcaress/MB-System/src/mbgrd2gltf/README.md

 # Source Directory: src/mbgrd2gltf/

 This directory contains the source files for the program mbgrd2gltf, a 2D/3D grd to gltf conversion program.
+The original gltf-generator program was created for STOQS by a CSUMB Capstone team in Fall 2021.
 This program was contributed to MB-System as part of the CSUMB Capstone in Spring 2023.
-Additional refinements and additions added as part of CSUMB Capstone in Fall 2025.
+Additional refinements and additions added as part of CSUMB Capstone in Spring 2024 (draco compression) and Fall 2025 (code refinement).

+# Team Fall 2021

+* Isaac Hirzel
+* Oliver Stringer
+* Zachary Abbett

 # Team Spring 2023